 A study of current issues in accounting, including generally accepted accounting principles, APB opinions, and FASB statements.
 Prerequisite: ACCT 346.
 3 credits.
 WR

 Examines auditing standards, procedures, internal control, programs and reports to clients, ethics and legal liabilities.
 Offered fall semester only.
 Prerequisite: ACCT 341.
 3 credits.
 WR and SP

 Accounting 443 - Governmental Not-For-Profit and Advanced Accounting

 Fund and budget accounting for governmental and not-for-profit entities.
 Consolidated financial reporting for corporations.
 Offered fall semester only.
 Prerequisite: ACCT 340.
 3 credits.

 This course is designed to present students concentrating in accounting with a broad overview of the legal environment of U.S. business operations with emphasis on areas of substantive law that entry level professional accountants are expected to know.
 Offered spring semester only.
 3 credits.

 Must be approved by the head of the department.
 May be repeated.
 1-18 credits.

-An on-the-job learning experience designed to apply accounting principles.
-Prerequisites: Cumulative GPA of 2.0 or greater, 60 credits or more, declared business or economics major or minor, MANG 391, and permission of internship instructor.
-2-3 credits per internship placement; limited to a maximum of 6 credits. *Goal 14
+An on-the-job learning experience designed to give students an opportunity to apply their technical and professional skills and to observe organizations in action.
+Prerequisites: Cumulative and major GPA of 2.33 or greater, 60 credits or more, declared business or economics major and a declared concentration, MANG 391, ACCT 340, and permission of internship director.
+2-3 credits per internship placement; limited to a maximum of 6 credits. *General Education Goal 14

 An individually designed course that allows the student to pursue advanced topics in specific accounting areas.
 Topics may vary from semester to semester.
 May be repeated for credit when topics change.
 Prerequisite: Permission of the instructor.
 1-3 credits.